Conclave: Secular influence

-In 1059 the same papal bull that restricted suffrage to the cardinals also recognised the authority of the Holy Roman Emperor (at the time Henry IV), but only as a concession made by the pope, declaring that the Holy Roman Emperor had no authority to intervene in elections except where permitted to do so by papal agreements.
-Pope Gregory VII (in office 1073–1085) was the last pope to submit to the interference of the Holy Roman Emperors.
+In 1059, the same papal bull that restricted suffrage to the cardinals recognised the authority of the Holy Roman emperor, at the time Henry IV, but only as a concession made by the pope, declaring that the emperor had no authority to intervene in elections, except where permitted to do so by papal agreements.
+Pope Gregory VII, in office 1073–1085, was the last pope to submit to the interference of the Holy Roman emperors.
 The breach between him and the Holy Roman Empire caused by the Investiture Controversy led to the abolition of the emperor's role.
-In 1122 the Holy Roman Empire acceded to the Concordat of Worms, accepting the papal decision.
+In 1122, the Holy Roman Empire acceded to the Concordat of Worms, accepting the papal decision.

 From about 1600, certain Catholic monarchs claimed a jus exclusivae (right of exclusion), i.e. a veto over papal elections, exercised through a crown-cardinal.
-By an informal convention, each state claiming the veto could exercise the right once per conclave.
-Therefore, a crown-cardinal did not announce his veto until the very last moment when the candidate in question seemed likely to get elected.
+By an informal convention, each state claiming the veto could exercise the right, once per conclave.
+Therefore, a crown-cardinal did not announce his veto until the very last moment, when the candidate in question seemed likely to get elected.
 No vetoes could be employed after an election.
 After the Holy Roman Empire dissolved in 1806, its veto power devolved upon the Austrian Empire.
 The last exercise of the veto occurred in 1903, when Prince Jan Puzyna de Kosielsko informed the College of Cardinals that Austria opposed the election of Mariano Rampolla.
 Consequently, the college elected Giuseppe Sarto as Pope Pius X, who issued the constitution Commissum nobis six months later, declaring that any cardinal who communicated his government's veto in the future would suffer excommunication latae sententiae.